 - Pat the beef dry with paper towels.
 If one end is thinner, tuck it underneath and tie it with a butcher's twine to ensure the roast cooks evenly.
 You can also ask your butcher to tie it for you.

 - Place the roast on the wire rack.
-Insert an oven-safe meat thermometer into its thickest part.
-Place it in the oven and roast it for 15 minutes in the 500°F oven.
+Set an oven-safe meat thermometer to 130°F (medium rare) and insert its probe into its thickest part.
+Place the roast in the oven and cook it for 15 minutes.

 - Gently remove the butcher twine (you can cut it with kitchen scissors and then gently pull it out of the meat), slice, and serve.